nrwl/nx-apollo-angular-example/README.md

 }
 ```

-Now that our API is working, we’re ready to build a frontend to access this.
+Now that the API is working, you’re ready to build a frontend to access this.

-## Add Apollo to Angular App
+## Add Apollo client to Angular App

-We’ll be using the Apollo client to consume our GraphQL API, so let’s install that.
-The Apollo team has made it easy for us by supporting the Angular CLI’s add command.
+The Apollo client makes it easy to consume your GraphQL API.
+The Apollo team has made it easy to install by supporting the Angular CLI’s add command:

 `ng add apollo-angular`

-When that’s done running, you’ll have a new file in your Angular application named graph.module.ts.
-Open it up and add the URI of your GraphQL api at the top of this file.
+You now have a file in your Angular application named `graph.module.ts`.
+Open it up, and add the URI of your GraphQL api at the top of this file.

 ```typescript
 // apps/nx-apollo/src/app/graphql.module.ts